The Best Home Barista Espresso Machine & Grinder Setups

 Check Price – Amazon UKCheck Price – Sage Appliances

-As I’ve just mentioned, the Barista Pro is a newer machine in the Barista range from Sage, or Breville.
+As I’ve basically explained, the Barista Pro is a newer machine in the Barista range from Sage, or Breville.

 These machines have really similar features, 2L water tank with a water filter (in the UK at least), a nice big drip tray with a storage tray behind it to keep your extra baskets, backflush disk etc., and they look similar.